mattwymore/SWSoftKeyboard/README.md

 #SWSoftKeyboard

-A drop-in library that enables your Mac app to show an on-screen keyboard.
+A drop-in framework that enables your Mac app to show an on-screen keyboard.

-**Note: I'm currently working on the first version of this library, so it doesn't actually do anything yet!** Want to help out?
+**Note: I'm currently working on the first version of this framework, so it doesn't actually do anything yet!** Want to help out?
 Drop me a line at [@spilliams](https://twitter.com/spilliams) or [s@spencerenglish.com](mailto:s@spencerenglish.com).

 Provides framework for easily adding new keyboard layouts and custom keys.